Windows Bootable USB Using Ventoy 2025: A Comprehensive Guide on Linux Mint

 sudo umount /media/your_linux_username/your_usb_devicename

-Replace your_linux_username with your linux user name, Replace your_usb_devicename with your USB’s device name.
+Replace [inline_code type=”warning”]your_linux_username[/inline_code] with your linux user name, Replace [inline_code type=”warning”]your_usb_devicename[/inline_code] with your USB’s device name.

 ✅ Step 3: Install Ventoy on the USB Drive